salesforce/TransmogrifAI/docs/examples/Bootstrap-Your-First-Project.md

-# Boostrap Your First Project
+# Bootstrap Your First Project

 We provide a convenient way to bootstrap you first project with TransmogrifAI using the TransmogrifAI CLI.
 As an illustration, let's generate a binary classification model with the Titanic passenger data.